 If you ever visit Okinawa, you will notice that you can find Sata Andagi in all kinds of different flavours.
 Some popular flavours include black sesame, kabocha (Japanese pumpkin/squash) and Okinawan purple potato flavour!

-Once you've mastered the recipe, why not try mixing it up with different flavours yourself?
-Here are some simple ideas that are easy to do:
+Once you’ve mastered the recipe, why not try mixing it up with different flavours yourself?
+Here are some simple ideas that are easy to try:

 - Vanilla - add vanilla essence or extract